Bashitha/BillEngineApp/README.md

 	Input - "041-2256588"
 	Output - 74

-	3. When inpur a phone number with a cdr which contains duration of less than a minute and within that duration peakStartTime contains
+	3. When input a phone number with a cdr which contains duration of less than a minute and within that duration peakStartTime contains

 	Input - "011-2256983"
 	Output - 8

+	4.When Input a package A subscription by a customer with its cdr list Input - "091-2243980"
+	Output-27

 6. As a user I want to generate the bill when input a phone number and the cdr list

 	TestCases :
+	1. for a package B subscription
+	Input - "091-5232749"
+	Output - Bill Report

+	2. for a package A subscription
+	Input - "091-2243980"
+	Output - Bill Report
+7. As a user I want to get the Package subscribed by a customer given his phoneNunmber

+	TestCases:
 	1.
 	Input - "091-5232749"
-	Output - Bill Report
+	Output - Package Details